mshanGithub/msbotframework/specs/testing/SkillsMatrixTesting.md

 ## Phase 1
 1. The test matrix runs in the Gov cloud.

+Note: Python is not currently supported in Gov Cloud, so that portion of the matrix won't be moved over (yet).

 ## Phase 2, "Run"
 |                 | C# Net Core 3 | Javascript | Python | C# Net Core 2.1 | v3 Javascript | v3 C# |
 |-----------------|---------------|------------|--------|-----------------|---------------|-------|